Tax deduction at source

-Tax deduction at source (TDS) in India is a means of collecting tax on income, dividends, or asset sales by requiring the payer (or legal intermediary) to deduct tax due before paying the balance to the payee (and the tax to the revenue authority).
+Tax deduction at source (TDS) is an Indian withholding tax that is a means of collecting tax on income, dividends, or asset sales by requiring the payer (or legal intermediary) to deduct tax due before paying the balance to the payee (and the tax to the revenue authority).

 Under the Indian Income Tax Act of 1961, income tax must be deducted at source as per the provisions of the Income Tax Act, 1961.
 Any payment covered under these provisions shall be paid after deducting a prescribed percentage of income tax.
 It is managed by the Central Board for Direct Taxes (CBDT) and is part of the Department of Revenue managed by the Indian Revenue Service.
 It has great importance while conducting tax audits.
-Assessee is also required to file quarterly returns to CBDT.
-Returns state the TDS deducted & paid to the government during the Quarter to which it relates.
+It is also required to file quarterly returns to Central Board of Direct Taxes (CBDT).
+Returns state the TDS is deducted and paid to the government during the Quarter to which it relates.

 Objectives of income tax deducted at source

 Tax deduction at source (TDS) has come into existence with the motive of collecting tax from different sources of income.
 As per this concept, a person (Payer) who is responsible to make payment of specified nature to any other person (Payee) shall deduct tax at source before making payment to such person (Payee) and remit the same into the account of the Central Government.
-The Payee from whose TDS has been deducted would be entitled to get a credit of the amount so deducted at the time of assessment of income tax.
+The Payee from whose TDS has been deducted would be entitled to get a credit of the amount so, it is deducted at the time of assessment of income tax.